 More detailed information on background checks can be found below.

-How to Take a Look at North Carolina Mugshots
+How To View North Carolina Mugshots

-As mentioned previously, mugshots are included in certified criminal record searches.
 The North Carolina Department of Public Safety, the North Carolina Sex Offender and Public Protection Registry, county sheriff’s office websites, and city police websites often have mugshot photos available.
 Other ways to access and view mugshots are third-party sites, which could charge a fee.
-A Facebook page, created in 2010, even posts mugshots hourly.
-This page pulls information from a third-party site, so accuracy cannot be verified.

-A google search can lead to specific city and county entities that might provide these mugshots.
+A Google search can lead to specific city and county entities that might provide these mugshots.

 A query for an active inmate not only provides a mugshot but a full webpage full of details regarding personal and arrest information.

-A party can perform a google search with the terms “North Carolina Sex Offender Mugshots”, which will lead them to the North Carolina Sex Offender and Public Protection Registry.
+A party can perform a google search with the terms “North Carolina Sex Offender Mugshots”, which will lead them to the North Carolina Sex Offender & Public Protection Registry.
 Once an offender search is performed, a list of corresponding parties will appear with an accompanying mugshot.

 For a more granular search, Google can lead to city and country-specific resources.